Jaecheonz/CITS3002_grp_prj/protocol_doc.md

 - Thread-safe operations
 - Controlled polling intervals
 - Automatic cleanup of old packets
-- Optimized for game state synchronization
+- Optimised for game state synchronisation
 - Very rarely, may be unable to recover severely corrupted packets